 endif

-By default, this instrument receives the pitch value (argument p4) in the octave point pitch-class format — read documentation.
-In this case, the frequency depends exclusively on the diapason set up in the Csound orchestra, or 440 Hz by default, meaning cpspch(8.09) = 440.
+By default, this instrument receives the pitch value (argument p4) in the octave point pitch-class format — see documentation.
+In this case, the frequency depends only on the diapason set up in the Csound orchestra, or 440 Hz by default, i.e. cpspch(8.09) = 440.

-In order to “tune” the Csound instrument to the diapason chosen for the project in Bol Processor BP3, if the base frequency is not exactly 440 Hz then p4 will contain the actual frequency of the note (cps format) instead of its octave point pitch-class value.
-Orchestra file “default.orc” is able to decide which format has been used because (1) no note is ever sent beyond the 14th octave and (2) frequencies are never lower than 15 Hz.
-Thus, the value of p4 automatically makes the decision in “default.orc”.
+To "tune" the Csound instrument to the diapason selected for the project in the Bol Processor BP3, if the base frequency is not exactly 440 Hz, p4 will contain the actual frequency of the note (cps format) instead of its octave point pitch-class value.
+The orchestra file "default.orc" can decide which format is used because (1) no note is ever sent above the 14th octave and (2) frequencies are never lower than 15 Hz.
+So, the value of p4 automatically makes the decision in "default.orc".

 Let us try for example: